-The overall project purpose offor the Proposed Action is to complete the Channel Deepening Project by providingprovide approximately 3.0 million cubic yards (mcy) of additional disposal capacity and optimizing beneficial use of the dredged material within the Port of Los Angeles. for the dredge material to complete the Channel Deepening Project and to beneficially reuse the dredge material in the Port of Los Angeles and optimize disposal of the dredge material in accordance with the objectives defined in Chapter 2 of this SEIS/SEIR Additional disposal sites are needed because disposal sites developed for dredge material identified in the 2000 SEIS/SEIR have been found to beare inadequate for the total volume of sediments that require removal from the Main Channel and adjacent berth areas to complete the project (see details in Chapter 2).
+The overall project purpose for the Proposed Action is to provide approximately 3.0 million cubic yards (mcy) of additional disposal capacity for the dredge material to complete the Channel Deepening Project and to beneficially reuse the dredge material in the Port of Los Angeles and optimize disposal of the dredge material in accordance with the objectives defined in Chapter 2 of this SEIS/SEIR.
+Additional disposal sites are needed because disposal sites developed for dredge material identified in the 2000 SEIS/SEIR have been found to be inadequate for the total volume of sediments that require removal from the Main Channel and adjacent berth areas to complete the project (see details in Chapter 2).

-This Draft SEIS/SEIR has been prepared in accordance with the requirements of the National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] §§ 4321 et seq.), in conformance with the Council for Environmental Quality (CEQ) Regulations [40 C.F.R. §§ 1500 et seq.], and USACE's Regulations for Implementing NEPA (33 CFR Part 230 and Part 325 Appendix B] and guidance specified in Engineer Regulations (ER)-200-2-2 Procedures for Implementing NEPA.
+This Draft SEIS/SEIR has been prepared in accordance with the requirements of the National Environmental Policy Act (NEPA) (42 United States Code [U.S.C.] §§ 4321 et seq.), in conformance with the Council for Environmental Quality (CEQ) Regulations [40 C.F.R. §§ 1500 et seq.], and USACE's Regulations for Implementing NEPA (33 CFR Part 230 and Part 325 Appendix B] and guidance specified in ER-200-2-2 Procedures for Implementing NEPA.
 The document also fulfills the requirements of the California Environmental Quality Act (CEQA) (California Public Resources Code [PRC] 21000 et seq.), and the State CEQA Guidelines (California Code of Regulations [CCR] 15000 et seq.).

-This Draft-SEIS/SEIR describes the affected resources and evaluates the potential impacts to those resources as a result of the Proposed Action.
-The alternatives of the Proposed Action-and alternatives are described in detail in Chapter 2.
-This Draft-SEIS/SEIR will be used to inform decision-makers and the public about the environmental effects of the Proposed Action.
+This Draft SEIS/SEIR describes the affected resources and evaluates the potential impacts to those resources as a result of the Proposed Action.
+The Proposed Action and alternatives are described in detail in Chapter 2.
+This Draft SEIS/SEIR will be used to inform decision-makers and the public about the environmental effects of the Proposed Action.